Herne Hill railway station: Station infrastructure

-The route from Victoria to Orpington via Herne Hill is projected to be amongst the most congested and overcrowded in South East London by 2026.
 Network Rail has considered grade-separating the two lines passing through Herne Hill so that trains would not cross each other's paths at the station's junctions; this restricts the number of services that can pass through the station.
 A 2008 route utilisation strategy for South London concluded that this improvement would not be required before 2020 but recommended safeguarding the required land.
-Grade-separation was supported by Southeastern and First Capital Connect believed it should be given more consideration, but Network Rail has stated that it would be difficult to carry out the work because the station is on a viaduct and surrounded by buildings.
+Grade-separation was supported by Southeastern, and First Capital Connect believed it should be given more consideration, but Network Rail has stated that it would be difficult to carry out the work because the station is on a viaduct and surrounded by buildings.
 The 2011 route utilisation strategy, which examined options for congestion relief at Herne Hill before 2031, did not suggest grade-separation as an option in the 2011–2031 period.

-This project would also enable the platforms at Herne Hill to be lengthened to accommodate 12-car trains as the current northern junction, which prevents them from being extended, would be removed.
-However, longer trains could not be used on the Sutton/Wimbledon Loop without also rebuilding Tulse Hill and Elephant & Castle.
+Any potential project to grade-separate the junctions on either side at the station would also enable the platforms to be lengthened, allowing them to accommodate 12-car trains; this is because the northern junction would no longer be there.
+However, the same issue of platform length exists at Tulse Hill and Elephant & Castle, so longer trains could not be used on the Sutton Loop line without extending their platforms as well.
+Transport for London (TfL) has suggested there may be potential for the turnback siding to be converted into a passenger platform.
+However, this would require substantial changes to the station, as there is no direct access to the platforms from Milkwood Road, and the current subway for accessing the platforms does not extend east of the southbound platform.

-Transport for London has suggested there may be potential for the turnback siding adjacent to Milkwood Road to be converted for passenger use.
-This would require substantial changes to the station as there is no direct access to the platforms from Milkwood Road and the current subway for accessing the platforms does not extend east of the southbound platform.
+Addition of other services

-Incorporation into London Overground
+The Mayor of London published a long-term vision for the London Overground in February 2012, which recommended that all London suburban rail services eventually be devolved to TfL.
+Southeastern's suburban services include the route between Victoria and Orpington via Herne Hill, and the Sutton Loop Line also sees these suburban services operated by Thameslink.
+In 2016, the transport secretary, Chris Grayling, announced that the government would deny TfL's plans to take over the services in the Southeastern franchise, but would allow it to maintain input in the franchise's development.
+The DfT Operator took over the franchise in September 2021 after the former operator severely breached its contract, and the services are still held by the franchise.

-The Mayor of London published a long-term vision for the London Overground in February 2012.
-It recommended that all London suburban rail services should eventually be devolved to TfL and that suburban services currently provided by Southeastern be devolved before 2020 to demonstrate the benefits of this approach.
-Southeastern's suburban services include the route between Victoria and Orpington via Herne Hill.
-TfL had announced that it would bid in late 2012 to have more involvement in these services after the expiration of Southeastern's franchise in early 2014, but the DfT announced in March 2013 that Southeastern's franchise was being extended until mid-2018.
+In the past, TfL has considered extending the Victoria line to either Herne Hill or Tulse Hill to improve capacity and turnaround capability.
+However, they clarified in 2005 that they were not interested in pursuing such infrastructure projects because of the high cost and other options available to improve local transport.
+The Victoria Line is expected to continue to grow in usage and therefore in the future a project such as extension to Herne Hill may need to be pursued to manage this.